Dallas Odle

-Dallas Odle (born August 5, 2001) is an American soccer player who plays as a goalkeeper for USL Championship club Monterey Bay FC.
+Dallas Odle (born August 5, 2001) is an American soccer player who plays as a goalkeeper.

 Club career

 Early career

 Born in Manhattan, Kansas, Odle grew up in Scottsdale, Arizona and began his youth career with Real Salt Lake’s Academy system where he played from 2015 to 2017.
 His family then moved to Cupertino, California, and Odle joined San Jose Earthquakes Academy program.
 Between his time with the two MLS Academies, Odle moved up from U15 to the U19 teams.

 After initially attending Cal State Bakersfield to play college soccer, Odle’s freshman season was impacted by COVID-19, and he went abroad to play as an amateur inside one of the top private residential Academies in the world, FC Málaga City.
 He played for CD Almuñécar City senior team, the second-highest team in the FC Málaga City Academy structure, making 14 starts.
 He allowed only 15 goals in those 14 starts with seven clean sheets in the Divisiones Regionales de Fútbol league in Spain.